grantramsey/grantramsey.github.io/source/people.html.md

 3.  ![](people/meneganzin.jpg)
 	: **Andra Meneganzin**

-	   Dissertation: The Dawning of Man.
-Interrogating Modern Human Origins from an Evolutionary Perspective_
+	   Dissertation: _The Dawning of Man: Interrogating Modern Human Origins from an Evolutionary Perspective_

 	   Lab publications: